Usbac/wolff/docs/en/template.md

 That code will be replaced by the value of the 'title' key in the 'home' language array.

-_Keep in mind that this language tag does NOT escape the content, you are fully responsible for escaping it._
+_Keep in mind that this tag does NOT escape the content, you are fully responsible for escaping it._

 ### List